-Requirements Development
+Requirement Development

-This comprises all the activities and tasks associated with discovering, evaluating, recording, documenting and validating the requirements for a particular project.
+Requirement Development consists of all the activities and tasks associated with discovering, evaluating, recording, documenting and validating the Requirements for a particular project.
 Requirements are discovered, analyzed, specified and verified.
-Enterprise Architect has a wide range of tools and features to assist the analyst as they develop requirements.
-The center piece for requirements development is the Specification Manager, through which the requirements analyst can enter, view and manage requirements in textual form as if in a spread sheet.
+Enterprise Architect has a wide range of tools and features to assist the Analyst as they develop Requirements.
+The centerpiece for Requirement Development is the Specification Manager, through which the Requirement Analyst can enter, view and manage Requirements in textual form as if in a spreadsheet.
 Requirement properties such as Status, Priority and Author can be edited in-line, and filters can be applied to restrict the display to particular requirements.